royapakzad/ai-safety-evaluation-lab/README.md

 The platform is built around a comparison lab and a meta-evaluation system, all designed with a multilingual focus.

 ### A. Systematic Multilingual Evaluation
-The lab’s core function enables **direct comparison** of an LLM’s response to an English prompt versus its response to the same prompt translated into one of dozens of supported languages.
-This allows precise measurement of:
+The lab’s core function enables a direct comparison of an LLM’s response to an English prompt with its response to the same prompt translated into another non-English language, selected by the evaluator from a drop-down menu.
+Both the English and non-English prompts are run on the chosen LLM (selected from the model menu), allowing evaluators to view the responses side by side and assess them using a human rights-based rubric.

 - **Performance Degradation:** Does the quality, accuracy, or coherence of the answer decrease in the target language?
 - **Logical Inconsistencies:** Does the model contradict itself or show flawed reasoning in one language but not the other?